- Agronomic: sorghum (milo), wheat, grass (misc. perennial), hay

 - Animal Production: feed/forage, grazing management, grazing - continuous, grazing - rotational

-1. Compare runoff volumes among mob, rotationally, and continuously stocked pastures.
+1. Compare runoff volumes among mob, rotationally, and continuously grazed pastures.

-2. Compare sediment losses in runoff among mob, rotationally, and continuously stocked pastures.
+2. Compare sediment losses in runoff among mob, rotationally, and continuously grazed pastures.

-3. Compare nutrient losses in runoff from mob, rotationally, and continuously stocked pastures.
+3. Compare nutrient losses in runoff from mob, rotationally, and continuously grazed pastures.